 Abarim Publications' online Biblical Greek Dictionary

-The particle δε (de) indicates a mild objection or simple transition and can sometimes be translated with "but" or "also".
+The particle δε (de) indicates a mild objection or simple transition and can sometimes be translated with "but" or "indeed, but" or "also".
 More often, however, it carries the mere force of a sentence's natural progression and as a result leaves little to be translated in English.
 Hebrew has a silent particle like that as well, albeit of slightly different function and origin: את ('et).